The worst time of my life

 In total, I have won twelve Instructables contests and two challenges.
 Thanks to Instructables, people of all the world know about my cyborgs and my Roboplanters.
 (The funny thing is I’m still feeling like the black sheep of the family!)

 It was 2012.
-After one and a half year of relationship, Laura and I broke up, for good (our respective problems were stronger than our love.)
+After one and a half year of relationship, my girlfriend and I broke up, for good (our respective problems were stronger than our love.)
 Besides, I was stuck at work and I couldn’t study something art or robotics related because the restrictive schedule of my job.
 So, the depression was returning…

 I was lying on the couch watching “Doctor Who” when a phrase get stuck in my mind: “All of time and space.
 Everywhere and anywhere.
 Every star that ever was.
 Where do you want to start?”
 And then I realized that nothing was tying me to Colombia and I could apply to the Instructables Artist in Residence Program.
 I wanted to know, at least for a few months, how it was to be in the most awesome company in this world.